Does nicotine increase testosterone or quietly wreck it?

 Reduced androgen clearance

 Another mechanism by which nicotine and testosterone interact is through the liver.
 The liver is responsible for metabolizing and clearing hormones from the bloodstream.
-Studies suggest that smoking interferes with the metabolic pathways in the liver, slowing down the rate at which testosterone is broken down and excreted.[3]
-This leads to an accumulation of testosterone in the serum, artificially inflating the numbers on a blood test without improving the body’s actual production capacity.
+Studies suggest that smoking interferes with metabolic pathways in the liver, slowing down the rate at which testosterone is broken down and excreted.[3]
+This leads to an accumulation of testosterone in the serum, inflating the numbers on a blood test without improving the body’s actual production capacity.

 Oxidative stress and Leydig cells